What Are the Earliest Signs of Tardive Dyskinesia from Reglan?

 Frequently Asked Questions

-How common is tardive dyskinesia with Reglan use?
+How common is tardive dyskinesia with Reglan?

 Does submitting information create an attorney-client relationship?